Jenny Kim

-Jenny Kim (김제니; born November 22, 1994) is a South Korean model and beauty pageant titleholder who was crowned Miss Supranational 2017.
+Jenny Kim (김제니; born November 22, 1993) is a South Korean model and beauty pageant titleholder who was crowned Miss Supranational 2017.
 She was previously appointed Miss Universe Korea 2016, and competed in Miss Universe 2016.

 Early life and education

-Kim (center) together with Karina Nadila Niab (left) and The Royal Highest Family of Surakarta Sunanate - Princess Putri Kuswisnuwardhani (right).
+Kim (center) together with Karina Nadila Niab (left) and The Royal Highest Family of Surakarta Sunanate, Princess Putri Kus Wisnu Wardani (right).

-Kim was born on November 22, 1994, in Seoul, South Korea.
+Kim was born on November 22, 1993, in Seoul, South Korea.
 She moved to Indonesia at the age of one with her family, and lived in Jakarta from 1995 until graduating high school in 2013.
 She was educated in Jakarta Intercultural School and Gandhi Memorial International School in Jakarta for 13 years.

 After high school, Kim moved back to Korea to study at Ewha Womans University for a double major in international office administration and English language and literature.
 She also volunteers to be an interpreter at the National Museum of Indonesia in Jakarta.
 She speaks Korean, Indonesian, and English.